- Recommended Web Resources (free access for RIT students and alumni)

 - Handshake continually personalizes our career recommendations based on your interests and connections, helping you discover exciting new opportunities.

 - Handshake helps over 120,000 top employers easily find, recruit and hire the best college talent across the country.

 For more information about Handshake -- specifically for RIT students/alumni visit the Handshake page of our site.

 We subscribe to a number of resources that will help you with different aspects of your job search.
 Below is a short description and where you can access them:

 Chegg acquired the biggest internship provider around (Internships.com) to assemble one of the largest databases of internships and entry level jobs in the space.
 Students can access and match themselves to over 100,000+ internships from some of the top companies in the world.
 Packed with custom tools such as resume builder, application tracker and even a "Internship Predictor", we make finding a dream internship simpler than ever before.

-Unlimited Glassdoor access for RIT students and alumni!
+Unlimited Glassdoor access for RIT students and alumni -- first you need to create an account with your .edu email address on the Student page of Glassdoor.
 This link will provide RIT students access to career overview pages, and a pre-filtered job search so that students can search by entry level or internship positions.
 Glassdoor provides an inside look at salaries, reviews and interview questions posted by employees at over 100,000 organizations.
 Content includes actual interview questions and reviews for specific employers from previous interview candidates; specific salary, bonus, and commission details; and reviews of the company culture and working conditions.
 AND job postings!

 Glassdoor, the leading jobs and career community, recently revealed Job Explorer, a free visualization search tool that makes it easier for Americans to pinpoint the best job opportunities by city, county and state, and uncover other possible career paths.